craigbuckler/statez/README.md

 * `type`: the storage type.
 * `name`: a store name.
 All objects with the same `name` and `type` share the same data.
 * `init`: an initial object when no previous state is available.
-* `sync`: cross-tab [auto-synchronization](#state-synchronization) time in seconds.
+* `sync`: cross-tab [auto-synchronization](#state-synchronization) time in milliseconds.

-The type can be:
+The storage `type` can be:

-* `stateZtype.permanent`: permanent data storage shared across all tabs which persists until the user wipes their browser's cache (the default).
+* `stateZtype.permanent` (default): permanent data shared across all browser tabs on the same domain which persists until the user wipes their browser cache.
-* `stateZtype.session`: temporary data storage which persists in the current tab and is wiped on close.
+* `stateZtype.session`: temporary data which persists in the current tab and is wiped when it is closed.
-* `stateZtype.page`: temporary data storage which persists in the current page view and is wiped on a page refresh or tab close.
+* `stateZtype.page`: temporary data which persists in the current page view and is wiped on a page refresh or tab close.

 When no `name` is specified, a default store is created for each `type`.
 The following stores are the same: